-Learn how to create a journal entry for cost of goods sold with clear steps, practical examples, and tips for accurate COGS tracking in your business.
+Learn how to create a cost of goods sold journal entry with clear steps, examples, and tips to keep your accounting accurate and your books balanced.

 "Cost of Goods Sold," or COGS, is exactly what it sounds like: the total cost directly tied to producing the products your company sells.
 Think of it as the price tag on everything it took to create your product and get it ready for a customer.
 This isn't about your office rent or your marketing budget; it's strictly about the expenses linked to the product itself.